 - How long does it take to qualify?

-- A competent professional firm, like Razoyo, can help clients install and set up the necessary code within hours, if necessary.
+- A competent professional firm can help clients install and set up the necessary code within hours, if necessary.
 However, there is a minimum 28-day ‘evaluation period’ where Google makes sure the code and data feeds are working properly.
 During that period, clients need to report 500 sales to Google.
 50% of those need to have a shipping tracking number associated with them.
 If the volume is lower, it may take longer, and, sites must have at least 100 orders per month.
 If you ship by USPS without tracking, you may need to contact them for an exception, as it is a little tricky to figure out how to do that.
 In any case, you have to have a Merchant Center account set up and PLA ads running on Google Adwords before you come to this step.

 We encourage merchants to act NOW to start their Monitoring Period as quickly as possible.
 You don’t want to be the merchant that hits the holiday season without a Trusted Store badge next to your search results!
 Contact Razoyo if you have questions or need assistance with your Magento store.